 Not sure how much it's going to cost you?
 Search for your university in this student budget calculator and you'll have a pretty good idea.

 Once you have your budget, set yourself a savings goal so you'll be ready when the time comes to move.
 A good way to supplement your tuition is through scholarships and grants.
 These can be highly competitive, so apply often and early.
 The most well-known scholarships include the Chevening scholarships, Commonwealth Scholarship, and the UK - China Research Partnership for PhD Studies.

-Students on a Tier 4 student visa are also able to work up to 20 hours a week.
+Student visa holders are also able to work up to 20 hours a week.
 Make some money, meet people and gain work experience while you're there.